 .
 Earthships are built completely off the grid, which means they don’t utilize any utilities.
 They do use grey water and water catchment systems, solar energy and other sustainable means of living.
 Featured on Forecast Earth on the weather channel, they are very cleverly made, built partly underground and are quite odd looking.

-You will travel back to Santa Fe on highway 68 following the Embudo River.
+back to Santa Fe on highway 68 following the Embudo River.
 Along the winding road are various New Mexico Vineyards

 where you can sample and purchase some surprisingly tasty local wines.
 Hungry?
 Try the Embudo Station